kofikodie/playable-device/README.md

 ```bash
 docker-compose run --rm app npm test
 ```
+For manual testing, you can use the postman collection in the project root folder postman

 ## TODO
 1. Add a new endpoint /update to update the device name